What you can do East Galway, Ireland

 There are 2 golf courses close to the Slieve Aughty Centre and many more within reach.
 About 3 kilometres from the Centre is theCurra West Golf Club, a short 18 hole course.
 Both Loughrea and Portumna, about 15 minutes away, have an 18 hole parkland course.
 Loughrea Golf Club is known for its rolling greens and strategic tree placement, while Portumna Golf Club is adjacent to a national park and is frequented by local wildlife.

 Why not take your rod, grab a tasty picnic from our kitchen and go off on a fishing trip?
 Stocked by the Loughrea Angler’s Association, Lough Rea is a fishing paradise for trout, perch and pike.
 Boats are available for hire and fishing permits can be purchased for a modest fee.
 Nearby rivers such as Bullaun, Kilcolgan and Duniry offer free fishing.
 If you would like to cast your net further, the town of Portumna, located on the Shannon River, is famous for excellent fishing.
 Mike Murray rents boats and offers a fishing guide services to make sure your fishing day is full of action.
 For more information see Shannon Fishery Board.
 Bring your fish home and we’ll make a savory meal of your catch!

 The area just around Slieve Aughty Centre is full of hidden gems to discover.
 Marble Hill is a local ruin of a mansion house with a long history.
-We’ve written its story up for you to read in your room after a filling organic dinner.
+We’ve written its story up for you to download now.

 The Hill Bar is our local pub.
 On Saturday nights there is live music, so meet the locals and try a pint of Guiness on tap!